kaaengine/kaa/docs/reference/sprites.rst

 .. method:: split_spritesheet(spritesheet, frame_dimensions, frames_offset=0, frames_count=None, frame_padding=None)

-    When an image file is a spritesheet you need to 'cut' it into individual Sprites (individual frames), which you can then use for making an animation.
-This utility function does exactly that.
+    When an image file is a spritesheet you need to 'cut' it into individual Sprites (individual frames), which you can then use for making an animation using :class:`transitions.NodeSpriteTransition`.
+This utility function does the cutting for you.
 It takes the following params:

-    * :code:`spritesheet - a :class:`Sprite` instance
+    * :code:`spritesheet` - a :class:`Sprite` instance holding your spritesheet
     * :code:`frame_dimensions` - dimensions of a single frame, expects :class:`geometry.Vector` where x is frame width and y is frame height
     * :code:`frames_offset` - if you're interested in getting a subset of the frames, pass the start frame index.
 Default offset is zero (start from the first frame)
-    * :code:`frames_count` - if you're interested in getting a subset of the frames, pass the number of frames.
+    * :code:`frames_count` - if you're interested in getting just a subset of the frames, pass the number of frames.
+By default the function will 'cut' as many frames as geometrically possible.
-    * :code:`frame_padding` - some spritesheet tools can add a padding to each frame, if your spritesheet is using that feature pass a :class:`geometry.Vector` where x is left/right padding and y is top/bottom padding.
+    * :code:`frame_padding` - some spritesheet tools can add a padding to each frame, if your spritesheet is using that feature pass a :class:`geometry.Vector` where x is left+right padding and y is top+bottom padding.
+Example: if using 1-pixel padding on all sides, pass Vector(2,2)

     The function will process the spritesheet going from left to right and from top to bottom, cutting out the individual frames, returning a list of Sprites.